philips-software/terraform-provider-hsdp/docs/resources/cdl_research_study.md

 ---
-subcategory: "Clinical Data Lake"
+subcategory: "Clinical Data Lake (CDL)"
 ---

 # hsdp_cdl_research_study

-Provides a resource for managing HSDP Clinical Data Lake research studies.
+Provides a resource for managing HSDP Clinical Data Lake (CDL) research studies.
 A Research Study is a concept in CDL used to organize the data within Data Lake.
 It acts as a container of your clinical trial.
 Data will be completely isolated, an authorization model can be enforced per Research Study.